How to Grow Hydroponics for Beginners

 Three Beginner Hydroponic Systems

-For more information, each header will link out to another page that will I’ve more details on setting up the systems.
+For more information, each header will link out to another page that will have more details on setting up the systems.

 Wick Systems

-Wick systems are a very easy to setup and maintain hydroponics system.
+Wick systems are very easy to set up and maintain hydroponics systems.
 The system works by separating the growing area and water/nutrients.
-A wick is used to transport the nutrient filled water to your plants.
+A wick is used to transport the nutrient-filled water to your plants.

 The main pro for this type of system is the ease of setup and maintenance.
 This makes it great for beginners and those looking to learn the basics of hydroponics.
 On the other hand, wick systems are typically slower at supplying water; making them a bad choice for very water hungry plants.
 Wick systems are great for micro greens, most herbs, and other plants that require average amounts of water, but might struggle with some larger fruits and veggies.